 Love is easy when we agree.
 Deep, reliable, and loyal love (of ourselves, our partners, and our community) is known mainly through our ability to connect when we disagree.
-There are two critical necessities for a good relationship: (1) Getting along, (2) Talking skillfully when you can’t.
-Much of our culture focuses on the first. […]
+Why?
+Because this is the hard part of most relationships.
+There are two critical necessities for a good relationship: (1) Getting along, (2) Talking skillfully when […]

 The Submersible Dome is a fun and exciting way to introduce live insects to your aquaponic system without them escaping into your living environment.
 In this video, using recycled materials I will show you how to make a Live Insect Fish Feeder for your fish tank or aquarium.
 The Submersible Dome VIDEO